davhunt/instruments/sias6sps6/readme.md

 ### Scoring Script
-The SIAS6 and SPS6 questionnaires are included in the repository scoring script.
+The combined SIAS6 and SPS6 questionnaire is included in the repository scoring script.

 | Variable | Details |
 | :--  | :--  |